-Early on, the skin around the ingrowing nail may become reddened and feel slightly tender.
+Early on, the skin around the ingrown nail may become reddened and feel slightly tender.
 If it progresses and becomes infected, it may become more swollen, red and painful.
-If the infection gets worse, there may be some yellow or green fluid (pus) oozing from around the nail.
-It will become even more painful and there may be an overgrowth of skin around the nail.
+If the infection gets worse, there may be some fluid (pus) oozing from around the nail.
+Ingrown toenail pus is usually yellow or green.
+The nail will become even more painful and there may be an overgrowth of skin around it.

-Ingrowing toenails are usually treated by a GP or a person qualified to diagnose and treat foot disorders (a chiropodist).
-A newer term for chiropodist is podiatrist.
+Ingrown toenails are usually treated by a GP or a person qualified to diagnose and treat foot disorders (a podiatrist).
+Podiatrist is a newer term for chiropodist.
 In some cases, surgery is helpful.

 If caught early

-If the ingrowing part of the nail is small, it may be prevented from becoming worse, and sometimes cured, by the following.
-This treatment may be given by a podiatrist or GP, or you may be shown how to do it yourself:
+If the ingrowing part of the nail is small, a non-surgical fix may be possible.
+It may be prevented from becoming worse, and sometimes cured, by the following.
+This treatment may be given by a podiatrist or a GP, or you may be shown how to do it yourself.

 - Soak the toe in water for 10 minutes to soften the folds of skin around the affected nail.